 The HRCI certifications showcase a very defined skillset within the HR space.
 There is a clear pathway to develop your level of certification over time in the industry.
 Take a look at their website to learn more about the tests and resources they offer.

 So should you get HR certified?
-SHRM and HRCI certification is a great way to add credibility to your on the job knowledge, advance your career, and get involved with the larger HR community.
+SHRM and HRCI certification is a great way to add credibility to your on the job knowledge, advance your career, and stay current with modern HR practices.
 If you’re looking to rise in the field, taking a certification exam can give you credibility and demonstrate your industry knowledge.